mlswg/mls-protocol/draft-ietf-mls-protocol.md

 each member periodically updates its leaf secret which represents its contribution to the group secret.
-Any member of the group can send an Update at any time by generating a fresh leaf secret and sending an Update message that describes how to update the group secret with that new information.
+Any member of the group can send an Update at any time by generating a fresh leaf secret and sending an Commit message that describes how to update the group secret with that new information.
 Once all members have processed this message, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.

-It is left to the application to determine the interval of time between Update messages.
+It is left to the application to determine the interval of time between Update+Commit messages.
 This policy could require a change for each message, or it could require sending an update every week or more.

 ~~~~~